NatoliChris/rust-learn/2021-restart/rust.md

           fn draw(&self);
         }

-        // Cannot be used becuase it returns Self
+        // Cannot be used because it returns Self
         // And trait objects don't have concrete type! trait Draw {
           fn draw(&self) -> Self;